Jonny9906/ProjectMotion/README.md

 # About This Project
 This project utilizes AI and 3-D simulations to dramatically improve mechanics of baseball batters and pitchers.
 It uses computer vision, a form of AI, in order to generate accurate 3-D simulations of actual batter position that can be evaluated by a coach for feedback.
+This allows for people to use high quality training tools for a fraction of the price of many of the main stream options.

 # Examples: